An official website of the United States government

 If you feel a health care provider, human services agency, or program or activity conducted by HHS has discriminated against you (or someone else) unlawfully, you may file a civil rights compliant with OCR.

-If you believe you have been discriminated against because of race, color, national origin, age, sex, disability, or religion by a state and local social and health services agency, hospital, clinic, nursing home, or other HHS entity, you may file a complaint with OCR.
+If you believe you have been discriminated against because of race, color, national origin, age, disability, religion, or sex (including pregnancy, sexual orientation, and gender identity) by a state and local social and health services agency, hospital, clinic, nursing home, or other HHS entity, you may file a complaint with OCR.
 Disability discrimination complaints may also be filed with OCR.

 Complaints must be filed within 180 days from the date of the alleged discrimination.
 (The Office for Civil Rights may extend this period if there is good cause.)